silvasch/c-template/README.md

 The `justfile` also contains a recipe for generating `compile_commands.json` called `generate-compile-commands`.
-Run this before editing your project to get LSP completions from `clang`.
+Run this before editing your project to get LSP completions from `clangd`.